filmhubhq/filmhubhq.github.io/_posts/2013-10-13-vod-frequently-asked-questions.md

 ###How long do exhibitors take to turn it live?

-Once a VoD exhibitor selects a film, Kinonation delivers all the assets, more or less immediately.
+Once a VOD exhibitor selects a film, Kinonation delivers all the assets, more or less immediately.
 It can then take up to 60 days to go live, depending on the outlet.

 ###Why do you need a ProRes file?